-On this 11 day itinerary, you will get to know the people, history and culture that make this country so special.
+On this 11-day cultural Colombia holiday, you'll get to know the people, history and traditions that make this country so special.
 From centuries-old colonial towns and indigenous communities, to life in and around modern cities, you will experience the fascinating contrasts between of Colombia’s rich traditional past and its huge transformation over the last 3 decades.
 And of course being Colombia, stunning scenery will accompany you from the coffee covered slopes of the Andes to the turquoise blue waters of the Caribbean.

 This is a suggested itinerary.
 Dates, stops & activities are all flexible.